zacharylavallee/COT6930-Assignment01/README.md

 | Three Variables | 0.5       | 500          | 200                | 6.426         | 22 |
 | Three Variables | 1.0       | 5000         | 1000               | 15.327        | 24 |
 | Three Variables | 1.5       | 50000        | 5000               | 13.667        | 21 |

+# Further research

+Further research would benefit from a larger collection of data.
+More data and variability in each of the three values would help provide a more comprehensive view on how to optimize these parameters for obtaining desired information from an AI model.